 When the Minister is responsible for a planning permit application, a report is prepared by the Department.
 The report assesses the proposal against the relevant planning controls and policies, and contains technical advice used to inform the Minister’s decision.

-If you have questions or need advice about an area where the Minister is responsible for planning permit decisions get int ouch via the contact details below.
+If you have questions or need advice about an area where the Minister is responsible for planning permit decisions, please contact us using the details below.

 ☎ Phone: 1800 789 386